General

 1. Run NTK

-To run NTK on the Linux server, do the following:
+To run NTK on the Linux server, follow these steps:

-• You are moved to the path where NTK is located.
+• Move to the path where NTK is located.

 • The NTK file is unzipped.